 - Transportation equipment manufacturing

-Since manufacturing reached its employment peak in 1979, manufacturing processes have become more efficient.
+Since U.S. manufacturing reached its employment peak in 1979, there has been a decisive focus on efficiency.
 Systems like Six Sigma improve quality and minimize errors, while Computer-Integrated Manufacturing (CIM), robotics technology, and automation has developed rapidly.
 3D printing, which first originated in the 1980s, is now widely used for a variety of products, including artwork.
+As a result, manufacturing employment has drastically decreased, particularly between 2000 and 2010, FRED Economic Data shows.
+Since then, manufacturing employment in the U.S. has seen an uptick, even despite the disruptions of the pandemic.

 To take advantage of the market, today’s workers must adjust to disruptive technologies in the manufacturing space.
 Tools like advanced robotics, Big Data and the Internet of Things, as well as processes including additive manufacturing and 3D printing, are shaping today’s manufacturers.